 Here it is.
 Our fifth sibling gift project for Christmas 2010.
 And I think it turned out charming.
 Oscar made photo snowglobes for each of his siblings (and one for himself too).

 We had every thing we needed for this project right in our house, expect white PVC pipe.
-So we stopped at True Value and picked up a 1 foot length of pipe for .33 cents, then we were ready to go.
+So we stopped at the hardware store and picked up a 1 foot length of pipe for .33 cents, then we were ready to go.

 If you’re looking for an easy last-minute gift your kids can make, this is a great one.
 A fun project for big kids or little kids.

 1) We split this project into two parts.
 One evening, we prepped our baby food jars — we scraped off labels and painted the lids.
 Then we let them dry overnight.
 (Although really, they would have been dry enough to work with in about an hour.)